 The reward of seeing kids grow in their faith, place their faith in Christ, seeing volunteers bloom in their role, is incredible.
 Each blessing is well worth the work, stress, tears, embarrassment (hopefully not from mics and bathrooms), and more work.
 You will make new friends and deepen old friendships.
 Your work will be furthering the kingdom of God.
 You will laugh until your sides hurt.
 It will become easier to love your volunteers as you learn more about them.

 You will be given the privilege of praying for others because intensive ministry has the tendency of lowering walls between people.
 This will bless you.
 VBS is full of blessings like this.
 Watch for them.

 Bottom line – VBS is hard.
 But worth it.
 So worth it.

 Want an easy way to remember these tips?
-Get this free infographic with these tips for your First Year Directing VBS to print and put in your VBS binder.
-Or on your bathroom mirror…whichever applies to your stress level!
+No form found Or on your bathroom mirror…whichever applies to your stress level!

 What do you wish you had known your first year of VBS?
 Share with us by commenting!